moonstream-to/awesome-web3-games/README.md

 ## Farming Sim
 - [Crypto Unicorns](https://www.cryptounicorns.fun/) - breed Unicorns, farm lands, also has PvP elements and minigames, like Jousting.
 Runs on Polygon. `PC/browser game` `playable`
 - [Moonfrost](https://moonfrost.io/) - for fans of Harvest Moon and Stardew valley.
 A free-to-play life sim farming RPG on Solana. `PC/mobile game` `in development`

+## Horror
+- [This Cursed Machine](https://twitter.com/movingcastles_) - sci-fi body horror fulfilment center simulator launching Nov 2023.
+Reverse engineer complex recipes and use your body as a production circuit. `fully on-chain` `browser game` `in development`

 ## MMORPG
   - [Ember Sword](https://embersword.com/) - a social sandbox MMORPG taking place in a player-driven universe with PvP and PvE elements.
 Runs on Immutable X. `PC/Mac` `in development`